Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

-# Prepare Kubernetes Cluster ☕

-A background script will perform following tasks:
+☕ a background script will perform following tasks:

 - start a 2-node Kubernetes cluster
 - cleanup the environment